oktaykaplan/CodeClub/README.md

 **An example customized plot from the Code Club is shown below**

 The original data required to create the customized barplot was retrieved from Sci-Hub on 17.03.2022.
 We used read.table to read the file and manipulate the data using filter() and group_by.
-We next ggplot to generate a customized barplot.
+We next utilized ggplot to generate a customized barplot.

 ![Turkey_downloads](https://user-images.githubusercontent.com/12661265/158946046-d4e025b5-5a24-4bc0-a965-6dcbcf1df47f.png)